intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 - Yaakov (J) Stein.
 "The Futility of QoS" {{Stein2021}}

-# Discussions {#discussions}
+# Workshop Topics and Discussion {#discussions}

-The three day workshop was broken into four separate sections, including introductory material and conclusions, that each played a role in framing the discussions.
+The three day workshop was broken into four separate sections, including introductory material, that each played a role in framing the discussions.
+This was followed by a discussion about conclusions that could be agreed upon by workshop participants ({{conclusions}}).

 ## Introduction and overviews

-The Introduction section allowed participants to introduce and discuss the problem space, existing mechanisms for QoS and QoE measurements.
-Also discussed was the interaction between multiple users within the Network, as well as the interaction between multiple layers of the OSI stack.
+The Introduction section allowed participants to introduce and discuss the problem space, existing mechanisms for Quality of Service (QoS) and Quality of Experience (QoE) measurements.
+Also discussed was the interaction between multiple users within the network, as well as the interaction between multiple layers of the OSI stack.
 Some existing measurement works were presented.
 Vint Cerf provided a key note describing the history and importance of the topic.

-# Workshop Topics and Discussion {#discussion-topics}

-## Key points from the keynote by Vint Cerf {#dicsucssion-intro-keynote}
+### Key points from the keynote by Vint Cerf {#dicsucssion-intro-keynote}

 We may be operating in a space with dramatically different parameters compared to 30 years ago.
 This differentiation justifies re-considering not only the importance of one metric over the other, but also re-considering the entire metaphore.